 - 1. Performance Framework: Attachment A, incorporated herein by reference, includes the Charter Performance Review and Accountability System ("Accountability Plan"), which includes Academic Performance Framework, Organizational Performance Framework, and Financial Performance Framework adopted by the Commission.
 These documents together set forth the academic and operational performance indicators and performance targets that will guide the Commission's evaluation of the School and the criteria, processes and procedures that the Commission will use for ongoing oversight of operational, financial and academic performance of the School. - 2.
-Academic Performance Indicators and Evaluation: The School shall: - i.
-Provide a comprehensive educational program that aligns with the state academic standards prescribed by the Department for the grades approved to operate. - ii.
-Participate in the State-required assessments as designated by the Department or the U.S. Department of Education.
+Academic Performance Indicators and Evaluation: The School shall:

+i.
+Provide a comprehensive educational program that aligns with the state academic standards prescribed by the Department for the grades approved to operate.